-Working at home allows you to be a part of your children's routines throughout the day; not just morning, evenings and weekends.
-You can take a lunch break with your toddler and hear all the day's news when they get home from school.
+Working at home allows you to be a part of your children's routines throughout the day; not just early mornings, evenings, and weekends.
+You can take a lunch break with your toddler, hear all the day's news when they get home from school, and so much more.
 Work-at-home parents don't have unlimited time with their kids, but they do have more frequent opportunities to be with their children.
 Working from home also saves money on childcare costs for children who are not yet school age.

 Mothers who left careers to raise children can ease their way back into the workforce by working at home.
-Working at home might mean taking on consulting work or starting a business, while still employing a hands-on, day-to-day parenting style.
-Or, working parents who move from an out-of-home office to telecommuting can maintain their incomes, while spending more time at home, and save on many workplace costs.
+Working at home might mean taking on consulting work or starting a business while still maintaining your day-to-day parenting style.
+Working parents who move from an out-of-home office to telecommuting can maintain their incomes while spending more time at home and saving on many workplace costs.

-Though self-employed folks often enjoy more flexibility than telecommuting employees, both usually have increased control over their schedules.
-Many who are working at home choose hours early in the morning or after the kids have gone to bed.
+Though self-employed people often enjoy more flexibility than telecommuting employees, both usually have increased control over their schedules.
+Many who work at home choose hours early in the morning or after the kids have gone to bed.
 This flexibility allows you to complete errands during the day and travel as you see it, without having to worry about taking paid time off from your job.

 This one cuts both ways.
 Some people who begin working at home miss the social aspects of an office, but others feel the distractions of unnecessary meetings, social gatherings, or unscheduled chats at the water cooler cut their efficiency, further extending time away from family.

-And though it's really not a good idea to work in your PJs, especially with kids around who look to you as an example, you will likely spend less on work clothes by working at home.
-Unless you were packing your own lunch (if so, that’s one task off your list!), the amount you spend on lunches and coffee breaks will decrease.
+Although it's not a good idea to work in your PJs, especially with kids around who look to you as an example, you will likely spend less on work clothes by working at home.
+Unless you were packing your own lunch (if so, that’s one task off your list), the amount you spend on lunches and coffee breaks will decrease.

-OK, now you're all ready to give up the rat race (or maybe join it if you’ve been a stay-at-home parent).
-But here are a few other issues to mull.
-6 Possible Drawbacks to Working at Home.
+Now you're all ready to give up the rat race (or maybe join it if you’ve been a stay-at-home parent).
+Here are 6 Possible Drawbacks to Working at Home.